jcrocholl/kossel/BOM.md

 ### Document Traxxas arms
  - Pick up Andy's construction instructions; jrocholl also posted his process.
+ - Alternative arms with IGUS rod-ends

 ### Spool Issues
  - Redesign the spool to allow a bit more room for screw heads
  - Consider capturing nuts in the spool
  - Consider leaving less room between motor head and spool wall
  - Leave a taller lip on the spool, to make accidental unwind more unlikely

+### GT2 belt
+ - Use a GT2 belt instead of cable, this requires a different top-end for each vertical